 Welcome to Change Agent Network-Liberia (CAN-LIB)

 Change Agent Network-Liberia (CAN-LIB) is the local Liberian chapter of Change Agent Network, Inc. Our organization national headquarters is located at the New Breed Center in the City View-Rehab Community area of Lower Johnsonville, Montserrado County, Liberia West Africa.
-We have been working in Liberia building and running schools across the country for more than ten years and still counting.
+We have been working in Liberia building and running schools across the country for more than ten years now and still counting.
 CAN's work in Liberia also includes infrastructure development, economic and social growth of disadvantaged Liberian children and people.
 Our local dynamic leadership team is made of 100% Liberian natives.
-This strong Liberian leadership team is made of individuals consisting young and old, males and females from diverse backgrounds including tribes, cultures, economic status and education etc.
+This strong Liberian leadership team is made of individuals consisting young and old, males and females from diverse backgrounds including tribes, cultures, economic status and educational levels etc.

 Brief History of the Republic of Liberia.